DurianZealot/Aristotle-s-Realm/README.md

 ### Story:

 Users will be directed to this page when viewing the main content of a story.
 The page contains basic information regarding the story and a chapter selector to choose the chapters to go to.
 The majority of the page is covered by the main texts of the story.

+## Sample Unregistered User Workflow
+1. From the home page, click browse stories <br>
+2. Type in any key word in the search bar to browse all stories with titles that have the keyword. <br>
+3. Read any stories that you find. <br>
+4. Using the sidebar, click register, fill out the user information and become a registered user.<br>
+## Sample Registered User Workflow
+1. Click login and log in as a user <br>
+2. Click the edit icon to direct to another page that allows you to change your information <br>
+3. Once your information is what you wish, click save and it will be saved to database <br>
+4. Click create story on the sidebar to create the start of a new story.
+Note you can make the story open to proposals or not and visible to public or not. <br>
+5. Once you have created a story, click on my stories on the sidebar and the story you have created is there.
+Note you are able to see number of views your story has received as well as the upvotes and downvotes your story has received <br>
+6. Clicking on write new chapter will allow you to write new chapters as well as update old chapters of the story. <br>
+7. Clicking on view proposals to this story will allow you to see all proposals for your story created by other users. <br>
+8. Clicking delete will delete your story from the database. <br>
+9. You can create a proposal for a story that you find from create proposal. <br>
+10. Once you have created a proposal for the story, it will show up in my proposals and you will be able to view its status. <br>
+11. Finally you can browse for stories in Browse by searching for titles. <br>
+12. When you click a title and read it, you are able to upvote or downvote each chapter you read as well as having an option to create a proposal for the continuation of that story <br>
+13. Finally, you have the option to logout on the sidebar which will return you back to the home page. <br>
+## Sample Admin Workflow
+1. Click login and enter admin credentials and click Admin Login <br>
+2. This takes us to the admin dashboard with the page showing all users currently created on this website <br>
+3. As an admin, you can click the delete button corresponding to any user and delete that user from the website <br>
+4. You can also click the search bar and search for specific users to narrow down the list.
+The search bar matches for username <br>
+5. Click Moderate stories on the sidebar and all stories on the website will be shown <br>
+6. As with the users, you are able to delete any story.
+Clicking on a story title will also allow you to read the story. <br>
+7. You have the same rights as any normal user which means you can upvote/downvote the story as well as creating proposals for stories and your own stories. <br>
+8. Press the log out button to log out. <br>

+## Current Bugs
+1. Unable to return to admin view once clicking out on a story

 ## API Documentation (Endpoints)
 Mongoose Models: Proposal, Admin, Story, User <br>